henry2004y/Ganymede/ulfwaves.md

 The latter is important because wave-particle energy transfer involves the wave electric field component parallel to the drift velocity of particle, i.e. the azimuthal field (poloidal mode) in a dipolar magnetic field.

 The Poynting flux is field aligned and away from the equatorial plane.
-These waves likely arise from incoming compressional mode waves coupling to guided Alfvén waves on the last closed field lines, exciting FLRs at lower latitudes.
+These waves likely arise from incoming compressional mode

-Estimation on how much energy does a FLR deposit into the ionosphere, the energy dissipated into the ionosphere via Joule heating

 Simply speaking, the nice math derivations does not work for nonideal magnetic field setup.
 Observers are clueless in knowing what is really going on.